Viktor286/rolling-docs/RollingDocs/3_Technical_Plan.md

 ## 1. Introduction

 This document outlines the technical strategy, architecture, and standards for developing the Space Travel Booking Platform, as defined in `2_Project_Description.md`.
-It serves as the core technical reference for all contributors working within the RollingDocs framework.
+It serves as the core technical reference for all contributors working within the SGR framework.
 All technical implementations must align with this plan unless explicitly overridden by a specific Task Specification.

 *(Refer to `1_Onboarding_Guide.md` for the overall development workflow and `4_Global_Tooling.md` for specific tool commands and environment setup.)*